 Which states have STC programs?

-There are currently 26 states operating their own, federally approved versions of STC programs, but with the extra funding available for the programs under the new law, it is expected that more states will join in.
+There are currently 26 states operating their own, federally approved versions of STC programs.
+However, with the extra funding available, more states may join in.
 For now, here are the states that offer STC programs:

 - New Hampshire

 First, you need to apply for a shared-work program through your state’s Unemployment Insurance agency.
 In order to do so, you must draw up a plan that generally must include:

 - How many employees will be in an “affected unit” (meaning a specific group of employees for which you are cutting hours)